 There is nothing more natural and indeed primal than watching a cat play.
-With the pouncing, pawing and general “attack” style of play it’s a joy to watch.
-But I have started to notice more and more cats do something they would have done in the wild very well indeed, and that is hide!
-And given the fact that it is Caturday I bring you…
+With the pouncing, pawing and general “attack” style of play, it’s a joy to watch.
+But I have started to notice more and more cats do something they would have done in the wild and that is hiding!
+But not behind leaves, or trees.
+No, they hide behind curtains…

 BONUS CONTENT: Top 10 Curtain Cleaning Tips

 10 – “The second they go to close the curtains….BANG!
 I will attack!”

 Curtain Cleaning Tip: Curtains cleaned every two to four years will last and look good for many years.
 Swapping curtains over within pairs e.g. left to right and right to left will help to avoid some of the sun’s damage.

 9 – “Don’t try to blend in with the environment, BECOME the environment!”

 Curtain Cleaning Tip: Always regularly brush (at least once a week) and if possible vacuum the tops of all the curtains around the house.

 8 – “Look human, I am well over 100ft long!
 WHAAHAHAHAHAH”

 Curtain Cleaning Tip: Interlined and those curtains with blackout linings will cost considerably more to clean due to the special low-temperature processes required.